 Streets should transport people, not just cars.
 For too long, our states, cities, counties, and towns have built miles of streets and roads that are safe and comfortable only for motor vehicle travel, yet dangerous and inconvenient places to walk, bicycle, or take transit.
 However, times have changed, and a great deal is occurring at the local level in our state to re-invest in safe bicycling and walking.
-For more information on the national movement, visit the National Complete Streets Coalition website.

 The Coalition, in partnership with many organizations, assisted in the development of most local Complete Streets policies in South Carolina.
 Visit our policies’ page for that list.
 Please contact us if we can help you develop your own locally-tailored Complete Streets policy and advocacy plan.
 We have experience in our region, and we’re here to help.
 Contact us if you need assistance in developing, planning, or implementing Complete Streets in your area.
 This national resource can guide the technical development, but we can help you advocate for its passage.

 In 2011, the PCC, AARP of South Carolina and ESMMSC offered two workshops on Complete Streets policy development (Complete Streets Policies in SC) and implementation (6 Step Implementation Process, by Roger Henderson with the National Complete Streets Coalition).
 We developed a coalition among diverse public and private partners in South Carolina, including planners, public officials, engineers, public health professionals, community leaders and members, and many others.